 robos-labels: Agility and innovation meets sustainability in automotive labeling

-For more than 65 years, robos-labels has been delivering high-performance labeling solutions to the technical and automotive industries, and our long-standing partnership has played a key role in supporting their work with advanced materials.
+For more than 65 years, Robos-labels has been delivering high-performance labeling solutions to the technical and automotive industries, and our long-standing partnership has played a key role in supporting their work with advanced materials.
 But behind the labels lies a story of people, values and a willingness to embrace change.

-Headquartered near Stuttgart, Germany with around 75 employees, robos-labels describes itself as value-driven, with reliability and teamwork at its core.
+Headquartered near Stuttgart, Germany with around 75 employees, Robos-labels describes itself as value-driven, with reliability and teamwork at its core.
 “People genuinely enjoy being here,” says Dr. Tasmin Reuter, Head of Research & Development.
 “We even have retirees who come back because they love the atmosphere so much.”
 That focus on people-first culture, she explains, is a legacy of previous leadership: “My father-in-law always believed in seeing people as individuals, not just resources.
 That’s still very important to us.”

 robos-labels: Agility and innovation meets sustainability in automotive labeling